colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 Cert expiration dates are now at 65 days instead of 80, and the first renewal notice comes 5 days before they expire, and again at 1 day if you don’t renew within the first 4 days of the first notice.

 It works because Let’s Encrypt doesn’t know or care that you’ve changed the acme.sh script to renew your certs earlier than 80 days.
-By forcing a renewal date to 65 days, you cut into Let’s Encrypt’s three notifications periods; effectively bumping the first two out and creating a new first one at day 5.
+By forcing a renewal date to 65 days, you cut into Let’s Encrypt’s three notifications periods by 15 days; effectively bumping the first two out and creating a new first one at day 5.

 ## Keep your script updated!